HLasse/TextDescriptives/docs/readability.rst

 * Lix
 * Rix

-For specifics of the implementation, refer to the source.
-The equations are largely derived from the `textstat <https://github.com/shivam5992/textstat>`_ library.
+For specifics of the implementation, refer to the source.±

 Usage
 ~~~~~~